 “While you are holding/feeding said baby….
 Disclaimer: Do not actually do this.
 You will make the baby smell bad.”

-Seriously, it’s completely up to you.
+But seriously, it’s completely up to you.
 If you’re a cigar aficionado, it may be hard to resist ducking out of the hospital to get a little bit of much-needed reflection and relaxation while the nurses and doctors do their thing and your wife passes out from exhaustion (or drugs).
 I would definitely wait until you know everything is OK, which could obviously be a while.
-Otherwise, good luck finding the time to smoke a cigar with your buddies once you take that baby home.